-This flavorful paprika dish is very traditional Hungarian comfort food.
+This paprikas (paprika chicken) is a very traditional Hungarian comfort food dish.
 I know I say this a lot, but it’s so quick and easy to put together it’s ridiculous.
-I have a friend from Hungary who brings me the best paprika – which was the inspiration for me to make this.
-I highly recommend (ok, insist) that you use good quality, Hungarian paprika.
-It really does make all the difference in this dish.
+I highly recommend (ok, insist) that you use good quality, Hungarian paprika – it really does make all the difference in this dish.
 There are so many small variations of paprikas – some people don’t use bell peppers, some use tomatoes, some add a lot more paprika.
 Feel free to shake things up or to make it just as I did – delicious.

 problems viewing this recipe?